jgarr16/jrgarrigues.github.io/_posts/2017-05-29-hunt-the-wumpus.md

 Hunt the Wumpus isn't a terribly exciting game; I mean, it's text-based for crying out loud.
 It is a lot of fun, however, to come up with ideas for the game and then turn those ideas into rules using code.
 In fact, it's a little too much fun.
 I've already skipped way past what the book recommends and have implemented lots of ideas that might cause problems when I get to more advanced sections of the project as they're defined by the book's author.
 Alas - that's where "refactoring" comes into play (more on that in a future post).

+For the time being, feel free to peruse my Python code on GitHub at https://github.com/jrgarrigues/wumpus

+Figure out what works for you and DO IT!